Nationals vs. Dodgers Player Props Betting Odds

-You can wager on player prop bet odds for Freddie Freeman, Lane Thomas and others on the Los Angeles Dodgers and Washington Nationals prior to their matchup at 9:10 PM ET on Monday at Dodger Stadium.
+Those looking to place a player prop bet can find odds on Freddie Freeman, Lane Thomas and others in the Los Angeles Dodgers-Washington Nationals matchup at Dodger Stadium on Tuesday at 10:10 PM ET.

 Bet on this matchup or its props with DraftKings!